l-atelier-des-chercheurs/dodoc/README.md

 If a folder has $contributors set to "all", all users (including anonymous) have contributors' permissions.
 If a folder has $admins set to "all", all users (including anonymous) have admins' permissions.

+If a folder type has the property `$can_be_created_by: "all"`, this overrides the above behaviour and such folder can be create by all visitors even those that are not logged in.
+This is useful for accounts creation.

 ## Examples

 ### Schema and path